Rathfarnham Castle

 Rathfarnham Castle (Caisleán Rath Fearnáin) is a 16th-century fortified house in Rathfarnham, South Dublin, Ireland.
-Originally a semi-fortified and battlemented structure it underwent extensive alterations in the 18th century.
-It is in State care, has been restored and is open to the public.
+Originally a semi-fortified and battlemented structure, it underwent extensive alterations in the 18th century.
+It is in the care of the state, has been restored and is open to the public.

 History

 Early stages

 An earlier Irish castle on the site was occupied by the Harold family, who held it as tenants of the le Bret family.
 It was replaced by the present building, built on lands confiscated from the Eustace family of Baltinglass, to whom it had passed, because of their involvement in the Second Desmond Rebellion.
 The Geraldines defended the Pale from the Irish clans in the nearby Wicklow Mountains.
 Rathfarnham was described as a "waste village" when Adam Loftus bought it.
 It is believed the present castle was built around 1583 for then-Archbishop Loftus.
 The castle was not long built when in 1600 it had to withstand an attack by the Wicklow clans during the Nine Years' War.